"There are places I'll remember

 was there a friend of mine called from Syracuse.
 "Dan's dead."

-They hadn't been drinking as far as I know, but the driver of the other car
+break.
+They hadn't been drinking as far as I know, but the driver of

-Here I am typing this in 1996, talking to whatever few people may happen
+Here I am updating this page in 2015, talking to whoever may happen

-at least not in this world.
-Our world is already ten years past Dan's
+remembered.
+Our world is nearly 20 years past Dan's

 old deadline.
 But his world ended in 1978.